 Self-funding is an approach to financing an employer’s health benefit offering that provides greater flexibility and control, plus the opportunity for significant cost savings.
-Though it isn’t ideal for all employers, many can benefit from a self-funded (or level-funded) plan as opposed to the traditional fully insured model.
+Though it isn’t ideal for all employers, many can benefit from a self-funded (or level-funded) plan as instead of the traditional fully insured model.

 A self-funded health insurance plan is an employer-provided coverage plan that is not purchased from an insurance carrier (i.e., the employer pays the claims themselves).
 The employer assumes a greater risk, but also has greater potential for savings than with fully-insured plans.

 Understand how self-funded and level-funded plans differ from traditional fully insured benefit plans in this guide.

 Self-funding can be confusing at first and can lead to employers setting up plans in a way that doesn’t help them, but actually hurts their bottom line.
 Here are some of the common pitfalls to self-funding—all of which can be avoided with proper planning:

 When employers are considering self-funding, they need to take special care to ensure their plan includes some specific elements that they may not have considered with previous plan types.

 There are two basic kinds of stop-loss coverage:

 Stop-loss coverage reduces the overall risk of self-funding for the employer.
 It basically ensures that when claims are extremely high, for an individual or total, the employer will not be responsible for all of the costs.

 There are limits to what stop-loss insurance covers.
 For example, for stop-loss reinsurance (specific stop-loss), the maximum per-claim amount is often $1,000,000.
 Employers should be aware of what their stop-loss limit is when they design their plan to ensure they aren’t surprised by additional costs if they exceed their stop-loss limit.